-- 1.1.
-The Utility Regulator has a statutory duty to consult on and publish a forward work programme (FWP) before the commencement of each financial year, setting out the projects (other than those comprising routine activities) that we intend to undertake in that year.
-This paper sets out our FWP for 2010-11. - 1.2.
-We have finite resources to deliver our statutory duties and functions and to contribute to the delivery of policy objectives set by Government.
+- 1.1 The Utility Regulator has a statutory duty to consult on and publish a forward work programme (FWP) before the commencement of each financial year, setting out the projects (other than those comprising routine activities) that we intend to undertake in that year.
+This paper sets out our draft FWP for 2010-11. - 1.2 We have finite resources to deliver our statutory duties and functions and to contribute to the delivery of policy objectives set by Government.
 This requires us to carefully consider, consult on and then select those actions which we consider to be priorities for inclusion in our FWP.
-In that light, this FWP includes inputs from all Directorates within our organisation, and takes into account our Corporate Strategy 2009-14, the comments made at the stakeholders Workshop (held in December 2009) and the responses received on the draft FWP consultation, launched in October 2009. - 1.3.
-The FWP consultation concluded in January 2010.
-Nineteen responses were received, and these have been taken into consideration in finalising the FWP.
-Key themes from the consultation responses included: - regulatory approach advocating a consistent and transparent approach as possible in our work (e.g. carrying out price controls); - encouraging collaboration a general encouragement for us to be collaborative and to work in partnership on key workstreams; - promoting competition encouraging us to promote and advance competition in energy; - network development welcoming our role in supporting network development (e.g. the expansion of the natural gas network) - market development encouraging the Regulator to advance initiatives to support an effective and sustainable energy market (e.g. the incentivisation of generators for new investment). - 1.4.
-We have amended a number of our FWP targets to take account of consultation responses that we have received.
-It is recognised that there may be significant unforeseen events during 2010-11 that will require our urgent attention.
-We are committed to responding nimbly and professionally to these and to re-prioritise our Workplan should we consider it necessary.
-For instance, we will amend our strategy and workplan, as appropriate, to deliver on the policy decisions resulting from DETI's Strategic Energy Framework (SEF). - 1.5.
-Given the need to look forward beyond one year, for example because many of our work areas will span more than one year, we also give an early indication of our proposed work projects for 2011-12 and 2012-13.
-We hope this is helpful to our stakeholders, as well as having useful work planning and scheduling benefits for us internally.
+In that light, this draft FWP includes inputs from all Directorates within our organisation, external stakeholders, and takes account of our Corporate Strategy 2009-14. - 1.3 It is recognised that there may well of course be significant unforeseen events that happen during 2010-11 that will require our urgent attention we are committed to responding nimbly and professionally to these and to re-prioritising our Workplans should we consider it necessary. - 1.4 Given the need to look forward beyond one year, for example because many of our work areas will span more than one year, we also give an early indication of our proposed work projects for 2011-12 and 2012-13.
+We hope this is helpful to our stakeholders, as well as having useful work planning and scheduling benefits for us internally. - 1.5 In terms of what we are trying to achieve in the coming year, within the context of our Corporate Strategy and consultation responses, we wish to use our FWP to progress a number of key strategic areas.
+They include notably: - the protection of consumers through effective regulation of monopoly utility companies by applying our regulatory scrutiny to drive efficiencies and promote enhanced level of services (e.g. through Guaranteed Standards of Service).
+We propose to enhance our regulatory framework through a broadly based review of price control methodologies; - promoting sustainability and security through working with utility companies to take account of environmental impact of the services they provide (e.g. requiring NI Water to report on carbon emissions) and assessing options for optimising the existing energy infrastructure; - protecting vulnerable customers by implementing our Social Action Plan and contributing to wider Governmental initiatives, as appropriate, on fuel poverty; - advancing retail and wholesale competition by removing barriers to potential entrants and reviewing existing arrangements to promote value for consumers (e.g. by reviewing the long-term contracts of electricity generating units);

-- 1.6.
-Within the context of our Corporate Strategy, we aim to use our FWP to progress a number of key strategic areas over the coming year, including: - the protection of consumers through effective regulation of monopoly utility companies by applying our regulatory scrutiny to drive efficiencies and promote enhanced level of services (e.g. through Guaranteed Standards of Service).
-We propose to enhance our regulatory framework through a broadly based review of price control methodologies; - promoting sustainability and security of supply through working with utility companies to take account of the environmental impact of the services they provide (e.g. requiring companies to report on carbon emissions) and assessing options for optimising the existing energy infrastructure: - protecting vulnerable customers by implementing our Social Action Plan and contributing to wider Governmental initiatives, as appropriate, on fuel poverty; - advancing retail and wholesale competition by removing barriers to potential entrants and reviewing existing arrangements to promote value for consumers (e.g. by reviewing the long-term contracts of electricity generating units); - harmonizing arrangements to deliver benefits for Northern Ireland consumers (e.g. the potential arising from Common Arrangements for Gas on the island of Ireland); - a greater focus on the potential for us exercising our competition powers and the need to take account of the wider European legislative context; - developing as an organisation by enhancing our human resources policies and processes and taking the opportunities to deliver on specific governance areas. - 1.7.
-The detailed planned actions within our FWP are presented in tabular format later in this paper.
+- harmonizing arrangements to deliver benefits for Northern Ireland consumers (e.g. the potential arising from Common Arrangements for Gas on the island of Ireland); - a greater focus on the potential for us exercising our competition powers and the need to take account of the wider European legislative context; - developing as an organisation by enhancing our human resources policies and processes and taking the opportunities to deliver on specific governance areas. - 1.6 The detailed planned actions within our FWP are presented in tabular format later in this paper.